raiden-network/spec/smart_contracts.rst

 ..
 Note::
     Can be called by anyone after a channel has been closed and the challenge period is over.

+    We currently enforce an ordering of the participant data based on the following rule: ``participant2_transferred_amount + participant2_locked_amount >= participant1_transferred_amount + participant1_locked_amount``.
+This is an artificial rule to help the settlement algorithm handle overflows and underflows easier, without failing the transaction.

 **Cooperatively close and settle a channel**

 Allows the participants to cooperate and provide both of their balances and signatures.
 This closes and settles the channel immediately, without triggering a challenge period.